njbizzle/Offseason2024ForPortfolio/README.md

 # First Robotics Competition Offseason 2024 Codebase

-#### This is the codebase for our most recent FRC robot.
+#### The codebase for our most recent FRC robot.
 Notable capabilities that I would like to showcase are vision and position estimation, the drivetrain, and the LED tools.

 This is a copy of the [original repository](https://github.com/Drew-Robotics/offseason-2024) from the GitHub page for the FRC robotics team that I co-founded (#8852).
 I wanted to keep this description separate from the page representing the entire team.